SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and he is known for it.
 Choose any specialization that the character has (or would like to have in the future), and the character gains +2D to the roll when it is used.
-In addition, when the character uses it, at the gamemaster’s option, people acknowledge how“naturally good” the character is at the specialization, and this might produce interesting situations.
+In addition, when the character uses it, at the gamemaster’s option, people acknowledge how"naturally good" the character is at the specialization, and this might produce interesting situations.
 Also, the character might be contacted or recognized by certain people because of how good he is at that one specialization.